Principle 1: Students should receive explicit and systematic instruction ...

 Dig Deeper into Principle 2: Click to read "How Knowledge Helps: It Speeds and Strengthens Reading Comprehension, Learning--And Thinking" by Daniel Willingham..

-4. All students, regardless of reading ability, deserve teacher-supported access to on-grade-level texts.
+Principle 3: All students, regardless of reading ability, deserve and benefit from teacher-supported access to on-grade-level texts.